-Melancholy on a Dark NightWHEN sick with gloom and mental pain,
+Melancholy on One Dark, Dark NightWHEN sick with gloom and mental pain,

 I all alone bemoaned my state

 into despair which damned my fate.